DrozdovDan/Daemon/README.md

 ### Pingall

-This command is used to ping all the servers specified in the `/conf/servers.txt` and drop the result in the `/response/ping.csv` file.
+This command is used to ping all the servers specified in the `/conf/servers.txt` and append the result in the `/response/ping.csv` file.

+It also drop the result in `/conf/ping.csv`, which is being used by web app.

+### Web app

+This app display the last results of `pingall` command executed by daemon.